Modbus Setup Guide

 Introduction

-This tutorial demonstrates a system that uses a Modbus master and a Modbus slave to transfer values between two applications in CDP Studio, the independent automation software for open PC-based real-time distributed control systems.
+This tutorial demonstrates a system that uses a Generic Modbus master and a Generic Modbus slave to transfer values between two applications in CDP Studio, the independent automation software for open PC-based real-time distributed control systems.
 The purpose is to show how to set up communication for both a Modbus master and a Modbus Slave.
 This can be useful when you want to connect your control application to another external system (like a PLC) where you can exchange data with it either as a Modbus master or a Modbus slave.
 Data is transferred to and from an I/O Server by setting up Routing on the signals to retrieve the values (either in control-system components or in the Modbus I/O Server).

 The tutorial shows how to set up one Application with a Modbus TCP Master, and another Application with a Modbus TCP Slave.
 When run, values are transferred between the applications using the Modbus industrial protocol.
+The example uses the pre-made 2-AO-short and 2-AI-short IOModules for brevity.

 See the Modbus Protocol Quick Guide for information about how Modbus works.